bloodmoonman/django_webapp/README.md

 Django Webapp

-A website for nearby events, authentication for updating, deleting for events' hosts.\nSearching through databases, validation, pagination etc.
+A website for nearby events, authentication for updating, deleting for events' hosts. <br/> Searching through databases, validation, pagination etc.
+Users can login and logout, if they're the manager of the event then they can perform updating, deleting the specific event.
+Using different forms to differentiate users and superusers.

 ## Installation